How to stop MacBook from lowering screen brightness on battery

 Why you might want to stop this

-However, while editing videos & photos, performing color correction in media files, watching movies, playing games, and such, you may want the screen brightness to be at the maximum crisp level – even when you’re away from the charger.
+However, while editing videos & photos, performing color correction in media files, watching movies, playing games, and such, you may want the screen brightness to be at the maximum crisp level, even when you’re away from the charger.

 So, if you find yourself in this group who prefer screen brightness over battery backup, turning off the automatic lowering of display brightness can come in handy.

-2. Select Displays from the left sidebar.
+2. Select Battery from the left sidebar.

-3. Click Advanced from the bottom.
+3. Click the Options button at the bottom.

 4. Turn off the switch for ‘Slightly dim the display on battery’ and click Done.